stephentetley/interop-base/README.md

 # interop-base

-Flix wrappers over classes and interfaces in the JDK.
+Low level Flix wrappers over classes and interfaces in the JDK.

 License: Apache 2.0